 Limited Lyft rides through Ride United Partnership

-The United Way of Greater Philadelphia and Southern New Jersey has partnered with Lyft through a program called Ride United to provide FREE Lyft rides to vaccination sites.
-This service is available for anyone 65 years or older, or those who have an access or functional needs.
-This resource will supplement the expanded SEPTA CCT service to vaccination sites.
+The United Way of Greater Philadelphia and Southern New Jersey has partnered with Lyft through a program called Ride United to provide FREE Lyft rides to any vaccination site in the city, including pharmacies.
+This service is available for anyone 65 years or older, or those who have an access or functional need, or anyone who needs a ride accommodation.

 To sign up, call the City’s transportation hotline at (215) 586-3006 to request a ride between 8 a.m. and 6 p.m., Monday through Friday.
 A representative will help to identify the best transportation resource to meet your need.